OpenMoonRay/openmoonray-docs/docs/moonray/maps/RampMap.md

   - texture = 6

-  <p>Only applies when 'texture coordinates' is set to 'default state coordinates'<\p>
+  <p>Only applies when 'texture coordinates' is set to 'default state coordinates'</p>

   </p>